How to use I2C in Arduino: Communication between two Arduino Boards

 I2C Start Stop Condition

-As shown in the above diagram below,
+As shown in the diagram above below,

 The falling edge of SDA is the hardware trigger for the START condition.
-After this all devices on the same bus go into listening mode.
+After this, all devices on the same bus go into listening mode.

 I2C First Byte